PedroHenriquebc/PedroHenriquebc/README.md

 Pedro Henrique
 -

-Back-end Developer
+Aspiring Back-end Developer

-I'm a 26 years old developer programming since i was 23.
+I'm a 27 years old aspiring developer, programming since i was 23.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus is back-end, developing Web Services with Java and i'm also starting to learn about Microservices and Mobile Development.
+My main focus is back-end, developing Web Services with Java and i'm also starting to learn about Microservices and Node.js.

 <br>

 * 🌍  I'm based in Pernambuco, Brazil
 * ✉️  You can contact me at [pedrohbc96@gmail.com](mailto:pedrohbc96@gmail.com)
-* 🧠  I'm learning Advanced Java Development and Dart programming language to mobile development with Flutter
+* 🧠  I'm learning Advanced Java Development and Node.js programming language
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love to play games in my spare time